Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Online Savings Account

-Marcus brings one savings account to the table.
-The Marcus High-Yield Savings Account is award-winning online savings account with a current annual percentage yield (APY) of 0.50%.
+Marcus has one savings account option, the Marcus High-Yield Savings Account.
+It pays 8x the national average with a current annual percentage yield (APY) of 4.40%.

-There’s no monthly maintenance fee and no initial deposit or minimum balance requirements.
+There’s no monthly maintenance fee, initial deposit, or minimum balance requirements.

 You can make same-day transfers from other banks of up to $100,000, and opening an account online takes just a few minutes.